 Calais Seaways (2019)

-Today as Isle of Innisfree, the same area has been rebranded as Boylan's Brasserie.
+Today, as Isle of Innisfree, this area has been rebranded as Boylan's Brasserie.

 Spotlessly clean white floor tiles and impeccable display counters with an array of dishes too tempting to ignore entice passengers to dine.

 Though this restaurant occupies a large space, waist height Scandinavian style divides and localised carpeting effectively zones the facility into numerous areas creating a more intimate atmosphere.
-Tables specifically for those persons in wheelchairs were available.
+Tables specifically for those persons in wheelchairs are available together with child 'high chairs'.

-Walking aft along the same deck we come to what was the Boulevard and Shopping Centre.
+Walking aft along the same deck we come to what was originally the Boulevard and Shopping Centre.

-As the Prins Filip in 1991 this area was essentially a long carpeted corridor with windows along her starboard side and a row of tables and chairs..
+As the Prins Filip in 1991 this area was essentially a long window lined carpeted corridor with tables and chairs.

-Display cabinets showed the range of goods available within the supermarket, which had its entrance at the aft end of the corridor.
+Display cabinets promoted goods available within the supermarket, which had its entrance at the aft end of the corridor.
 The fully carpeted shop was surprisingly small but did sell an adequate range of items.

 A small 'ball pool' was positioned within the boulevard and other than a few gaming machines aboard, this was the only children's playroom.

-Times were changing and now introduced onto the high capacity Dover/Calais route a larger shop was required along with new catering facilities for passengers and freight drivers.
-As such, this area was overhauled accordingly.
+Times were changing and when introduced onto the high capacity Dover/Calais route in 1999 a larger shop was required along with new catering facilities for passengers and freight drivers.
+As such, this area was overhauled.

 Pride of Aquitaine